WithoutContent/CommandRunner/README.md

 Next run [build.bat](build.bat).
 This will use PyInstaller to compile [main.py](src/main.py) and its modules.
 After PyInstaller finishes, all assets from the asset folder are copied to the same directory as the executable.
 And that's it your app is ready to run.
 > [!NOTE]
-> This method uses --onedir, so it doesnt compile all the code into one exe file, but also another folder that needs to be present with the exe file.
+> This method uses --onedir, so it doesnt compile all the code into one exe file.

 # Known Limitations